 - To get dinner on the table super fast, I recommend preparing the chicken and red enchilada sauce recipe ahead of time so that all you have to do is assemble the enchiladas when meal times rolls around.

-- You can also add black beans and corn to the shredded chicken mixture to give it more texture and flavour.
+- You can also add black beans and corn to the shredded chicken mixture to give it more texture and flavor.

-- If you choose to melt cheese on the enchiladas, try Monterey Jack or old cheddar since these cheeses tend to have a better melting consistency.
+- If you choose to melt cheese on the enchiladas, try Monterey Jack, sharp cheddar cheese, or Pepper Jack cheese since these cheeses tend to have a better melting consistency.

 Recipe FAQs